 To access your official course details for the year you started your degree, please visit the handbook

-Do you want to have a real impact on population health, and improve the wellbeing of communities?
+Want to have a real impact on population health and improve the wellbeing of communities?

-In this course, you will find yourself studying a range of subjects that will build your foundational nutrition knowledge and translate into a number of career opportunities.
+In this course, you will study a broad range of subjects that unlock a variety of career opportunities across health and nutrition industries.
 Gain a comprehensive understanding of: